wangtianxia-sjtu/SE418-Homework/README.md

 This is almost a replica of Homework 1, but there are also some improvements, including:

 * Add white box tests for a few classes.
+(Phase I)
 * Fix the bug "File not found" when starting the service with a packaged jar file.
+(Phase I)
 * Test reports are available.
+(Phase I)
 * Fix a bug in the front end.
+(Phase I)
+* Enable Spring Boot Actuator.
+(Phase II)